kaiytech/lyrautomate/README.md

 - (presumably) doesn't support referencing AActor* with LiteGameObjects.
 And if it does, it's not documented and I never got it to work properly.
 - Performance.
 The game stutters a lot on GameDriver requests.
 - No obvious way of waiting for objects to disappear.
+- Inconsistent input handling.
+Also the Click() function messes a LOT with the editor if you accidentaly move your mouse while a test is running.
+Layout goes all over the place, yuck!

 I still enjoyed using it - in most cases it was straightforward on how to achieve stuff without looking up documentation, but when it wasn't as easy then the lacking documentation was a bit of a problem.
 I think it's a great tool but not production-ready in an as-is form.
 It could be a good base for a much more powerful wrapper that supports better logging, better exception handling, connection support and adds a few missing features.
 I have done all of that using a trial version of the software and I do not plan on acquiring a full license for it.